 Some companies go with casual Fridays and wear jeans to work.
 Mighty Fridays are better than jeans.

-Yes, I’m a business owner that kind of asks of people to work less.
+Yes, I’m a business owner that essentially asks people to work less.
 It seems counterproductive or crazy, but I believe we’re on to something.
 We’ve been doing this for the last four years with much success.
-Each Friday our projects and tasks are being better organized and there’s simply less mess around.
+Each Friday, our projects and tasks are being better organized, and there’s simply less mess around.
 When someone doesn’t do their review properly, you can easily tell, so we motivate each other to keep our internal systems up-to-date.

 Our main challenge hasn’t been that people were slacking off, but that they still wanted to finish off day-to-day tasks on a Friday.
 That’s why below you’ll find a series of suggestions for helping everyone make most of their last day of their workweek.